alek-sys/ohmypwd/README.md

 - Spring 5 Functional
 - Reactive Netty as a server
 - Kotlin as a language
-- Spek + JUnit4 as a test framework
+- Spek + JUnit 5 as a test framework
 - Kotlin HTML DSL for view rendering

 This is a simple pet project work to play with experimental or bleeding-edge technologies from Spring / Kotlin world.